-The awards on your Financial Aid Package are based on a specific enrollment, so any changes in enrollment could affect eligibility for certain types of financial aid.
+The awards on your financial aid offer are based on a specific enrollment, so any changes in enrollment could affect eligibility for certain types of financial aid.

 This refers to potential eligibility for either Federal PLUS loan or Alternative Loan.
 The most current information on Direct PLUS and private Alternative loans is available.

 FEDERAL DIRECT PLUS LOANS

 Graduate students, law students and parents of dependent undergraduate students may choose to apply for a credit-based Federal Direct PLUS Loan to cover the student’s educational expenses.